Glossary of Inclusion

-All of the words used in conversations about Diversity, Equity, Inclusion and belonging
+All of the words used in conversations about Identity and Inclusion.

 This glossary was compiled by the team at HospitableMe.
 For many definitions we relied on the previous work done by teams at the Yale School of the Environment, Massachusetts Medical School and the University of Washington.
-If you would like to suggest a new word, or provide context, disambiguation or an update to an existing word, please email us at TK.
+If you would like to suggest a new word, or provide context, disambiguation or an update to an existing word, please contact us.

 A